abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ### Usage example

-Model is a representation of database table described as an EDN structure.
+A model is a representation of a database table described as an EDN structure.
 Let's add a first model:

 ```clojure